frictionlessdata/website/site/blog/2017-05-24-the-data-retriever/README.md

 category: case-studies
 subject_context: Data Retriever uses Frictionless Data specifications to generate and package metadata for publicly available data
 image: /img/blog/data-retriever-logo.png
-summary: The Data Retriever is a package manager for data.
+description: The Data Retriever is a package manager for data.
 It downloads, cleans, and stores publicly available data, so that analysts spend less time cleaning and managing data, and more time analyzing it.
 ---

 [The Data Retriever](http://www.data-retriever.org/) automates the tasks of finding, downloading, and cleaning up publicly available data, and then stores them in a variety of databases and file formats.
 This lets data analysts spend less time cleaning up and managing data, and more time analyzing it.